MARILYN ROXIE - VISUAL ART - GENDERQUEER FLAG

-Genderqueer and non-binary pride flag by Marilyn Roxie is licensed under a Creative Commons Attribution 4.0 International License.
+Genderqueer and non-binary pride flag by Marilyn Roxie is available in the public domain, previously under a Creative Commons Attribution 4.0 International License.

 The genderqueer and non-binary pride flag is a Marilyn Roxie design, 3rd and final version created in June 2011 (with a true color update in June of 2012), modified from version 1.0 in June 2010, and 2.0 in September 2010.
 The design is aesthetically similar to the gay and lesbian, bisexual, transgender, asexual, and pansexual flags; that is, horizontal bars of color with special meaning.
 The meaning of the colors in the genderqueer and non-binary flag design are as follows: